sm2302-aug23/grp-r-feedmepi/README.md

 ##### 4. Frequency counts for even and odd backtracking integers

-Subsetting the parity column of `backtracks_df` and making a frequency table out of it.
+Subset the parity column of `backtracks_df` and making a frequency table out of it.
 Then subset that by `Freq`.

 ``` r
 even_odd_backtrack <- as.data.frame(table(backtracks_df$parity))$Freq